-The European Union has called for an open and standardised approach to cloud computing techology at the opening of a new Microsoft cloud centre in Brussels.
-Speaking at yesterday's event, Neelie Kroes, EU commissioner with responsibility for the Digital Agenda, hailed the dawn of a "computing e
+The European Union has called for an open and standardised approach to cloud computing technology at the opening of a new Microsoft cloud centre in Brussels.

 Anti-piracy provisions in the controversial Digital Economy Act (DEA), currently under judicial review, have not been postponed, government sources say.

-The enterprise and networking division of C2000, Azlan, hasadded WLAN vendor Meru Networks to its line-up to address the growing demand for virtualised WLAN infrastructure fuelled by the explosion in mobile devices.
-Azlan said it would focus on Meru's high-performance AP33 and entry-level AP1000i ac
+The enterprise and networking division of C2000, Azlan, has added WLAN vendor Meru Networks to its line-up to address the growing demand for virtualised WLAN infrastructure fuelled by the explosion in mobile devices.

 Almost four in 10 small and medium businesses expect to be buying cloud-based IT and network services, according to research by Microsoft.